nachocaru/xaprb.com/content/blog/2005-09-21-subselects-in-mysql.md

     on bulk_checkout.cat = category.uid and i = 1
 group by category.title</pre>

-Iâ€™m not saying subqueries should be rewritten like this.
-If your RDBMS supports them, subqueries can simplify and clarify queries, and may improve query performance (if youâ€™re using them as you should).
+I'm not saying subqueries should be rewritten like this.
+If your RDBMS supports them, subqueries can simplify and clarify queries, and may improve query performance (if you're using them as you should).
 The mutex technique actually results in 50% null values on the right-hand side, which hurts performance.
 There is also another table in the join, which depending on the query plan chosen will cause twice the probing, inner looping, or hashing (because it has two rows).
 There is also grouping, which requires sorting (bad), and coalescing, (negligible).

 I tried this idea on Microsoft SQL Server with `set statistics io on`, and examined the query plan and performance on a small data set.
 The query plan is straightforward in either case, but using mutex joins resulted in more logical reads, the expected result.
 I do not have statistics on the performance on MySQL.